filipgd1/NLP-Chatbot/README.md

 ## Description <a name="description"></a>
 Brainster's Chatbot Rubik is a machine learning based conversational dialog engine build in Python and its libraries which makes it possible to generate responses based on collections of known conversations.
-The main purpose of the Brainster Chatbot is asnwering questions to visitors of the [website](https://brainster.co/) and [Facebook business page](https://www.facebook.com/brainster.co).
-Questions may be related with all academies, courses and bootcapms organized by Brainster.
+The main purpose of the Brainster Chatbot is answering questions to visitors of the [website](https://brainster.co/) and [Facebook business page](https://www.facebook.com/brainster.co).
+Questions may be related with all academies, courses and bootcamps organized by Brainster.
 Moreover, you can get more familiar with all departments that one day you will be part of it.